About Trauma, Shock, and the Effects on our Body

 These are just a few examples of traumas we all experience one way or another.
 But what really happens when we experience trauma?

 Imagine it is spring, and the flowers and trees are blooming.
 You take a walk to the park, and there is a bicycle rider in a bright yellow shirt colliding with you.
 You got hurt, he kept going, and you lay on the street, alone, scared, hurting, and in shock.

 All the information of all your senses from that moment are now stored in your physical body, your mental, emotional and spiritual body, basically in your quantum field.

 The season, blooming, the smells, the yellow shirt, the rudeness of the guy who just rammed you with his bike, the physical pain, the shock, the disbelief of the person leaving you on the street, the feeling of being alone, vulnerable, and hurt.
-All your emotions about this incident are also stored: your anger and rage towards that person who ran you over, the disbelief and disappointment that the person left you there.
+All your emotions and reactions about this incident are also stored: your anger and rage towards that person who ran you over, the disbelief and disappointment that the person left you there.
 All the thoughts that rush through your mind are also stored – and this experience will create one or more belief systems – that bicyclers are rude, that bright yellow means danger and so on.

 Each trauma is not just only a trauma, which can be deleted in a matter of seconds, but there are attached thoughts, sensations, emotions, reactions, judgements, blame, guilt, shame, and resulting conscious, subconscious, and unconscious belief systems, as well as fears and limitations.